ToshioCP/Gtk4-tutorial/src/sec12.src.md

 So, we need something to communicate between objects.
 There are two ways to do so.

-- Functions.
+- Instance methods:
+Instance methods are functions on instances.
-For example, `tb = gtk_text_view_get_buffer (tv)`.
+For example, `tb = gtk_text_view_get_buffer (tv)` is an instance method on the instance `tv`.
 The caller requests `tv` to give `tb`, which is a GtkTextBuffer instance connected to `tv`.
-- Signals.
+- Signals:
 For example, `activate` signal on GApplication object.
 When the application is activated, the signal is emitted.
 Then the handler, which has been connected to the signal, is invoked.

-The caller of the function or the handler connected to the signal is usually out of the object.
+The caller of methods or signals are usually out of the object.
 One of the difference between these two is that the object is active or passive.
-In functions the object passively responds to the caller.
+In methods, objects passively respond to the caller.
-In signals the object actively sends a signal to the handler.
+In signals, objects actively send signals to handlers.

 GObject signals are registered, connected and emitted.

-1. Signals are registered with the object type on which they are emitted.
+1. Signals are registered in the class.
-The registration is done usually when the object class is initialized.
+The registration is done usually when the class is initialized.
+Signals can have a default handler, which is sometimes called "object method handler".
+It is not a user handler connected by `g_signal_connect` family functions.
+A default handler is always called on any instance of the class.
-2. Signals are connected to handlers by `g_connect_signal` or its family functions.
+1. Signals are connected to handlers by the macro `g_signal_connect` or its family functions.
 The connection is usually done out of the object.
+One important thing is that signals are connected on a certain instance.
+Suppose there exist two GtkButton instances A, B and a function C.
+Even if you connected the "clicked" signal on A to C, B and C are *not* connected.
-3. When Signals are emitted, the connected handlers are invoked.
+1. When Signals are emitted, the connected handlers are invoked.
-Signals are emitted on the instance of the object.
+Signals are emitted on the instance of the class.

 ## Signal registration